 Lastly, let’s tweak your communication settings to be as productive and pleasant as possible.
 When you’re browsing the web and sending out text messages all throughout the day, even the smallest improvement can wipe away your frustrations.

-Install an SMS app.
-The stock SMS apps that come preloaded on Android models are usually basic and bland.
-Upgrade to one of these free alternative SMS apps for a smoother experience that’s complete with more features and customization options.
+The stock SMS apps that come pre-loaded on Android phones are usually basic and bland.
+Upgrade to one of these free alternative SMS apps for a smoother experience, complete with more features and customization options.
 And if you don’t use SMS, how about these free messaging apps instead?

 With all of these changes, your device should feel like a brand new product in your hands.
 If anyone tells you that you need to root Android to start personalizing it, show them your revamped phone and flash a smile.